-Since we consider $\problemEvac$ in a distributed setting, we assume that the nodes of the graph have unique identifiers, and the agents have unique identifiers.
-At the beginning of each step, each agent can access the identifier of a node $v$ it occupies, and for each edge $e$ incident to $v$ the agent is given the identifier of the other node of $e$.
-Thanks to this assumption, the agent can correctly perform a move in a given step.
-Formally, by a \emph{distributed algorithm} we understand a sequential algorithm executed independently by each agent that (provided the input described earlier) determines the actions of the agents in each step.
+Since in this work we consider $\problemEvac$ in a \emph{distributed setting}, we assume that the vertices of the graph have unique identifiers, and that the agents have unique identifiers.
+At the beginning of each step, each agent can access the identifier of the vertex $v$ it occupies, and for each edge $e$ incident to $v$ the agent is given the identifier of the other end of $e$.
+Thanks to this assumption, the agent can correctly perform a move in each step.
+Formally, by a \emph{distributed algorithm} we understand an algorithm executed independently by each agent, which, given the same input, determines the agent’s action in every step.